dereuromark/cakephp-tinyauth/docs/README.md

 The TinyAuthorize adapter takes care of authorization.

 The adapter plays well together with the component above.
-But if you prefer to control the action whitelisting for authentication via code and `$this->Auth->allow()` calls, you can also just use this adapter stand-alone for the ACL part of your application.
+But if you prefer to control the action whitelisting for authentication via code and `$this->Authentication->allowUnauthenticated()` calls, you can also just use this adapter stand-alone for the ACL part of your application.

 There is also an AuthUserComponent and AuthUserHelper to assist you in making role based decisions or displaying role based links in your templates.